BOBONA/Mikraot-Gedolot/README.md

 # Mikraot-Gedolot
-This is a demo for a custom Tanach page formatter in the style of a Mikraot Gedolot.
-Opening index.html automatically fetches the defined sources and formats them according to some hardcoded configuration in resources/testFormat.json.
+This is a demo for a custom Tanach page formatter in the style of a Mikraot Gedolot. index.html loads a script to automatically fetch the defined sources and format them according to the configuration defined in resources/testFormat.json.